Akima, Root Strata and Shindo!

 Root Strata…….

-Root Strata is a project with another good friend the very gifted keyboardist, composer and producer Simon Robinson.
+Root Strata is yet another project with my good friend the very gifted keyboardist, composer and producer Simon Robinson.
 So far we have recorded three albums together ‘The Secret Of Root Strata’,’Deep Song’ and ‘Affinity Suite’.
 The Secret Of Root Strata is no longer available but can be heard via ‘Lemoncake Music’ and is re-titled ‘Mystical Journey’ (LCM 0171) those tracks are available to listen to or buy for film music,tv ads etc. However ‘Deep Song’ is now available from Bandcamp.com and is receiving five star reviews from the music press everywhere.

 ‘Deep Song’ takes our Root Strata project onto another level and is being called “A superb outstanding original masterpiece!”
 Michael Tucker of (www.jazzjournal.co.uk) gave it a five star review saying : “The best post CODONA music I’ve heard, this music merits the widest possible distribution.
 Don Cherry would have loved it” High praise indeed! (see below for review in Jazz Journal)